Financial Accounting Manual for Federal Reserve Banks, January 2015

 2. Ownership of software

 Every asset is an asset of some entity and that entity must control future economic benefits and regulate access to the benefit.
 The contract is usually the primary source for information about ownership.
 Contracts and agreements usually indicate who will have future economic benefit, and specify who has which legal rights, which enables determining ownership.
-Absent contracts or agreements that pass ownership or rights, software ownership is determined by several factors that indicate control such as:
+Absent contracts or agreements that indicate ownership or rights, software ownership is determined by several factors that indicate control such as:

 - the entity makes decisions about the software;3